How Wildlife Exploitation and Habitat Loss Fuel Pandemic Risk

 COVID-19 — the disease caused by the SARS-CoV-2 virus — is a zoonotic disease.
 That means it came from an animal or animals.
 SARS-CoV-2 is not the first novel coronavirus to infect humans — it’s the seventh.

 Scientists continue to study the virus’ origins.
 But many researchers believe it originated from a bat, a scaly mammal called a pangolin (globally the most heavily trafficked mammal), or potentially both.
-The virus may have spilled over to humans from an unknown animal or evolved after infecting people.
+The virus may have spilled over to humans from an unknown animal.
+Or it may have evolved after infecting people.

 Experts have raised concerns about wildlife markets in China and other countries where many different kinds of live animals are kept in cramped cages for purchase and slaughter.